thr0n/random-episode-frontend/README.md

 or on my
 [dev.to](https://dev.to/thr0n/how-to-solve-an-everyday-problem-with-node-js-gatsby-and-netlify-11fm) page.

-## Auth0

-On February 17th, 2021 I added Auth0 authentication to random-episode.
-I think this is a good idea since I do not want to be sued for using episode covers or episode titles to which I have no rights.
-So, from now on this is a "private" project, I'm very sorry! 🙁

-I made a small screen recording if you are curious how random-episode works and looks like:
+I've also made a small screen recording if you are curious how random-episode works and looks like:

 ![Showcase](./docs/demo.gif)